 Haci Bayram Mosque

-This mosque, located in Ulus district next to the Temple of Augustus, was built in the early 15th century and subsequently restored by Sinan in the 16th century with Kutahya tiles being added in the 18th century.
+This mosque, located in Ulus district next to the Temple of Augustus, was built in the early 15th century and subsequently restored by architect Sinan in the 16th century with Kutahya tiles being added in the 18th century.
 The mosque was built in honor of Haci Bayram Veli, a sufi poet lived between 14th-15th centuries, whose tomb is next to the mosque.

 Rahmi Koc Industrial Museum

 This is Turkey's second industrial museum opened in April 2005 by Koc family inside a 500 years old building.
 Cengelhan was originally built in the mid-16th century by Rustem Pasha, husband of Mihrimah Sultan and son-in-law of sultan Suleyman The Magnificent.
 This was a typical Anatolian caravanserai offering lodging for travelers and also supplies for the tradesman.
 This building opposite the Citadel is now converted into a museum preserving its architectural characteristics in a new setting.
 Here, the story of early industry is told through scale models since most of the full-size objects are on exhibit at the Rahmi Koc museum in the city of Istanbul.

 You can also enjoy its Brasserie in the museum courtyard, sitting together with classic cars from 1900's.

 Open everyday between 10:00-17:00, except on the first day of Religious Holidays and 31st December-1 January.